Failure to track a stable AMOC state under rapid climate change: Methods

 \bmhead{The Atlantic Freshwater Budget}

-The freshwater budget over the Atlantic Ocean (34$^{\circ}$S -- 65$^{\circ}$N) is defined as:
+The freshwater budget over a latitude band ($y_1$ to $y_2$) in the Atlantic Ocean is defined as:

-where $\overline{W}$ is the freshwater content, $F_\mathrm{con}$ the freshwater convergence and is determined as the total freshwater transport through the three boundaries (i.e., 34$^{\circ}$S, 65$^{\circ}$N and the Strait of Gibraltar), $F_\mathrm{surf}$ the surface freshwater flux and $F_\mathrm{mix}$ is a residual term which closes the budget and captures for example diffusion \cite{Juling2021}.
-The $F_\mathrm{con}$ is primarily governed by the total meridional freshwater transports at 34$^{\circ}$S and 65$^{\circ}$N, where the latter is defined by:
+where $\overline{W}$ is the freshwater content, $F_\mathrm{con}$ the freshwater convergence and is determined as the total freshwater transport through the boundaries, $F_\mathrm{surf}$ the surface freshwater flux and $F_\mathrm{mix}$ is a residual term which closes the budget and captures for example diffusion \cite{Juling2021}.
+The $F_\mathrm{con}$ is primarily governed by the total meridional freshwater transports and is defined by:

 and can be further decomposed in an overturning ($F_\mathrm{ov}$), azonal gyre ($F_\mathrm{az}$), barotropic ($F_\mathrm{bt} \approx 0$), and eddy ($F_\mathrm{eddy}$) contribution:

 Here, $v^*$ is defined as $v^* = v - \hat{v}$, where $v$ is the meridional velocity and $\hat{v}$ ($\hat{S}$) is the section spatially-averaged meridional velocity (salinity).
 The quantity $\langle S \rangle$ indicates the zonally-averaged salinity and primed quantities ($v'$ and $S'$) are deviations from their respective zonal averages.
 The $\tilde{v}$ and $\tilde{S}$ are the eddy terms for velocity and salinity, respectively, with more details provided in \cite{Juling2021}.